rickdonato/ansible-netconf-openconfig-demo/README.md

 The key benfit of this demo is to abstract the required Ansible code needed to program NETCONF based devices via the use of OpenConfig YANG models.

+Note: The steps for installating OC within JunOS can be found at : https://www.juniper.net/documentation/en_US/junos/topics/task/installation/openconfig-installing.html

 ## Ansible
 Below is Ansible folder/file structure.
 ```